Giulio Andreotti: Trial for Mafia association

 Andreotti came under suspicion because his relatively small faction within the Christian Democrats included Sicilian Salvatore Lima.
 In Sicily, Lima cooperated with a Palermo-based Mafia, which operated below the surface of public life by controlling large numbers of votes to enable mutually beneficial relationships with local politicians.
 Andreotti said, "But Lima never spoke to me about these things."
 By the 1980s, the old low-profile Mafia was overthrown by the Corleonesi, an extremely violent faction led by fugitive Salvatore Riina.
 Whereas old Mafia bosses had been cautious about violence, Riina's targeting of anti-mafia officials proved ever more counter-productive.
 The 1982 murders of parliamentarian Pio La Torre and Carabinieri general Carlo Alberto Dalla Chiesa led to the Maxi Trial.
 Prosecutors, who could not be disciplined or removed except by their self-government board, the CSM, were given increased powers.
 After January 1992 upholding of the Maxi Trial verdicts as definitive convictions by the supreme court, Riina embarked on a renewed campaign which claimed the lives of the prosecuting magistrates, Giovanni Falcone and Paolo Borsellino, and their police guards.
 As Riina intended, the assassination of Falcone discredited Andreotti and prevented him from becoming Italy's president.
-It also led to prosecutors being seen as an epitomising civic virtue.
+It also led to prosecutors being seen as epitomising civic virtue.
 In January 1993, Riina was arrested in Palermo.
 In the aftermath of Riina's capture, there were further Mafia bomb outrages that included terror attacks on art galleries and churches, which killed ten among the audience and led to a weakening of rules on the evidence which prosecutors could use to bring charges.